TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/using-oas-definitions/import-an-oas-api.md

 #### Import an OpenAPI 2.0 Definition
 1. From the Import API screen, select OpenAPI.

-{{< img src="/img/oas/import-openapi.png" alt="Import OAS API" >}}
+{{< img src="/img/oas/open-api-format.png" alt="Import OAS 2.0 API" >}}

 2. Paste your OpenAPI 2.0 definition into the code editor.

 {{< img src="/img/oas/oas-2-code.png" alt="OAS 2.0 definition in Editor" >}}

-3. Note that the Dashboard has detected that OpenAPI 2.0 has been impported and therefore you need to specify an upstream URL field to proceed.
+3. Note that the Dashboard has detected that OpenAPI 2.0 has been imported and therefore you need to specify an upstream URL field to proceed.

 {{< img src="/img/oas/upstream-url.png" alt="Upstream URL" >}}

 4. Click **Import API**.

+{{< img src="/img/oas/import-api-button.png" alt="Import API" >}}

 Your API will now be visible in your list of APIs.

 #### Import an OpenAPI 3.0 Definition
 1. From the Import API screen, select OpenAPI.

-{{< img src="/img/oas/import-openapi.png" alt="Import OAS API" >}}
+{{< img src="/img/oas/open-api-format.png" alt="Import OAS 3.0 API" >}}

-2. Paste your OpenAPI 3.0 definition into the code editor.
+1. Paste your OpenAPI 3.0 definition into the code editor.

 {{< img src="/img/oas/oas-3-code.png" alt="OAS 3.0 definition in Editor" >}}